User Experience: How to Improve Website Scannability

 2. Put the core navigation into the website header

-All the mentioned eye-scanning patterns show that whichever of them a particular user follows, the scanning process will start in the top horizontal area of the webpage.
-Using it for showing the key zones of interaction and branding is a strategy supporting both sides.
+All the mentioned eye-scanning patterns show that, whichever pattern a particular user follows, the scanning process starts in the top horizontal area of the webpage.
+Using it for showing the key zones of interaction and branding is a strategy that supports both sides.
 That is the basic reason why website header design is considered as an essential issue by not only UI/UX designers but also content managers and marketing specialists.

 On the other hand, the header shouldn’t be overloaded: too much information makes it impossible to focus.
-The attempt to put everything into the top part of the page can transform the layout into the mess.
-So, in every particular case, it’s a must to analyze the goals of the core target audience, how they cross with the business goals behind the website, and based on that – what information or navigation should be put into the header as the most important.
-For example, if it’s a big e-commerce website, search functionality has to be instantly visible and is often found in the header to be accessible from any point of interaction.
-Whereas for the small corporate website, search functionality can be unnecessary at all but the immediately seen link to the portfolio will be crucial.
+The attempt to put everything into the top part of the page can transform the layout into a mess.
+So, in every particular case, it’s a must to analyze the goals of the core target audience, how they align with the business goals behind the website, and, based on that, what information or navigation should be placed in the header as the most important.
+For example, on a large e-commerce website, search functionality must be instantly visible and is often in the header, accessible from any point of interaction.
+For a small corporate website, search functionality may be unnecessary, but the immediately visible link to the portfolio will be crucial.

 The Gourmet Ecommerce Website